sfdrada/Checklist-Soundeffect/README.md

 - Checkboxes in a numbered list
 - Inline boolean values & checklists when combined with the Better Inline Fields plugin

-## Plugin Integration: Better Inline Fields

-The Checkbox-Soundeffect plugin can integrate with the "Better Inline Fields" plugin to provide an even more immersive note-taking experience.
-Specifically, the checklists option in this plugin can have its own audio file and sound setup.
-**How to Enable Integration**

-1. Make sure both the Checkbox-Soundeffect and Better Inline Fields plugins are installed and enabled.
-2. Update your audio file link for Inline Toggle Audio in the plugin settings.

 ## Setup

 To use the Checkbox-Soundeffect plugin, follow these steps: